Selenite, often confused with Satin Spar, is a stunning white, translucent crystal from the Gypsum family.

 If your Selenite comes into contact with water, it is likely to break down.
 So avoid at all costs.

-How To Charge Selenite
+How To Activate Selenite

 As I’ve mentioned, it’s not essential to cleanse your Selenite as it is somewhat self-cleansing.